rory-beebout/CSI-230-Linux-Programming/Final_Project/README.md

 ```sh
 final_driver a.png b.png c.png
 ```
+Note: Image files must be input as PNGs, and are looked for in the projects root directory(This one, with README.md in it).
+Output files are saved here as well.
 The program will then bring up a menu of the available options, and will wait for the user to choose an option by typing in the associated number.

  File 1 of 3